dazinator/dazinator.github.io/source/_posts/2015-09-02-asp-net-5-projects-nuget-npm-gulp-bower-jspm-aurelia-part2.md

 ## Recap

-In this blog post, we have replaced `Bower` with `JSPM` and changed the way our application loads it's javascript and css, so that it now uses a module loader.
+In this blog post, we took an out of the box ASP.NET 5 MVC application, and replaced `Bower` with `JSPM`.
+We changed the way our application resolves it's javascript and css files, to use a `module loader` instead.

-We also saw that modular CSS currently has a flash of unstyled content issue, and so if that's an issue for your application then it's probably best to stick to directly linking to your css files as before, rather than trying to load them through the module loader.
+We also saw that using the module loader to load CSS currently results in a "flash of unstyled content" issue, and so if that's an issue for your application then it's probably best to stick to directly linking to your css files as before, for the time being.
 That's a decision for you to make!

 In the next blog post/s in this series, I will attempt to cover:

 1. Creating a basic Aurelia application on the Home page.
-2. Introducing Linting, Bundling, and Minification.
+2. Introducing Linting, Bundling, and Minification into the build process, using Gulp.
-3. Automatic Browser Refresh as we make changes.
+3. Implementing "Automatic Browser Refresh" so our page refreshes as we make changes to javascript and css files.

-I hope this has helped you, and apologies if the article seems rushed in places...
-It was! :)

-As always, appreciate any feedback below!